Gerardo Díaz y su Gerarquía

-Gerardo Díaz y su Gerarquía is a Regional Mexican band from La Calera, municipality of Zirándaro, Guerrero, Mexico that was founded in 2018.
+Gerardo Díaz y su Gerarquía is a regional Mexican band from La Calera, municipality of Zirándaro, Guerrero, Mexico, that was founded in 2018.
 It was formed by Gerardo Díaz.

 The band continues in its work of bringing the music of Tierra Caliente to Mexico, the United States and Central America.
 Alongside colleagues such as La Dinastía de Tuzantla and Beto y sus Canarios, they are musical acts in exploiting Tierra Caliente music.

-Mi Última Caravana, El Mejor Lugar and El Albañil are some of the band's hits, composded by Gerardo Díaz, nicknamed El Cerebro de Oro, with millions of streams.
+Mi Última Caravana, El Mejor Lugar and El Albañil are some of the band's hits, composed by Gerardo Díaz, nicknamed El Cerebro de Oro, with millions of streams.